xmatters/xm-labs-azuredevops-boards/README.md

     </kbd>

 6. On the Settings tab copy the trigger's URL and paste it in your notes for later.
+    > :pencil2: *Make sure to save in your notes for later when we configure Azure DevOps.*

     <kbd>
         <img src="media/xm-edit-trigger2.png" width="700">